digbmc/dssf-2021/weeks/03-text.md

 ### 10-12 AM - Makerspace Workshop with Bronwen Densmore

 ### 1 PM - *Optional* Digital Competencies with Chris Boyland

+### Afternoon: Individual Project Proposals
+See template on Teams

 ### 5 PM - Post your proposal on Teams